 Molly Rose Quinn

-Molly Rose Quinn is a poet living in Brooklyn and the Director of Public Programming at Housing Works Bookstore Cafe.
+Molly Rose Quinn is a poet and Executive Director of OUTMemphis.
 Her poems appear in Black Warrior Review, The Offing, Everyday Genius, No, dear, Two Serious Ladies, Four Way Review,Powder Keg, and other places.
 Her essays and interviews appear in The Atlas Review, Freerange Nonfiction, The L Magazine, and The Brooklyn Rail, and she is a contributor to Scout.
 She is a fiction committee member for the Brooklyn Book Festival and co-organizer of the Moby-Dick Marathon NYC.
 She was raised in Memphis, Tennessee

 Diana Salvatore is a writer and artist living in Brooklyn, NY.
 Her stories and poetry feature brutally honest, hilariously relatable accounts of life as a young woman in New York City and elsewhere.
 After living and working in Provence under the tutelage of French artist Sandrine Christophle, Diana completed stints in the editorial department of Martha Stewart Living, and the fashion closet of Seventeen magazine.
 An avid home cook, her latest endeavor is a collection of recipes inspired by her Mediterranean roots.
 Check future issues of Suffragette City for Diana's latest works.